web-platform-tests/pulls.web-platform-tests.org/ansible/README.md

 Useful flags:

 - `commit=branch/tag/sha`: The specific branch, tag or SHA (pushed to the repo) you would like to deploy.
+If omitted, defaults to master.
 - `--private-key=~/.ssh/key_name`: if you used something other than your default `id_rsa.pub` public key when setting up your user.
 - `--force=true`: Regardless of the prior deploy state of the commit, reclone